The-OpenROAD-Project/OpenROAD/README.md

 A list of the available tools/modules included in the OpenROAD app and their descriptions are available [here](docs/contrib/Logger.md#openroad-tool-list).

+## Understanding Warning and Error Messages
+Seeing OpenROAD warnings or errors you do not understand?
+We have compiled a table of all messages and you may potentially find your answer in [here](docs/user/MessagesFinal.md).

 ## License

 BSD 3-Clause License.
 See [LICENSE](LICENSE) file.